Top 10 Things not to Say to Angry Customers

 When customers are angry, they require extra care, attention and understanding.

-If you’ve ever spent hard-earned money on a product that failed to meet expectations, you’ll know the feeling.
-And sometimes it’s all it takes to turn the most patient of us into raving maniacs.
+If you ever spent your hard-earned money on a product that failed to meet expectations, you’ll know the feeling.
+And sometimes that’s all it takes to turn the most patient of us into raving maniacs.
 Help desk support managers should realize that handling a difficult customer isn’t about saying the “right” thing – rather, it’s about not saying the “wrong” thing at the most tempting moment.

 Here are some things you shouldn’t say to a distressed customer and why, along with pointers on how to regain customer trust after the fact.